macder/wfv-validation/README.md

 * Action hooks for validation pass and fail
 * Self POST - no redirects, no GET vars, no sessions, no cookies
 * Declarative and object oriented API
-* Lightweight
+* Lightweight, only one dependency
-* NO RENDERED MARKUP
+* No rendered markup
 * Developer freedom

 ## Basic example